 Clothes for cold legs

 Cold and wet legs require much more complicated logistics of getting dressed than warm legs, just because it is so important to try and keep clothes dry all the way from the bunk to the deck.
 The guiding principle is: they can only get wetter, so I kept my precious mid-layers and other dry gear always zipped up and in a dry bag when not in use.
 Even when they got slightly damp, because they can only get wetter, never drier!

 I’d warmly recommend learning the basics of layering before going to cold climates, because I’ve heard and seen so many outrageous cases of people wearing far too many layers when it gets cold.
 (Come on, 9 tops?)
 This is complete nonsense, says this girl grown up in -30°C winters.
 The layering works only if there is space for air in between the layers – it’s the air that keeps us warm, fabric just traps it in.
+Ensure that you understand how different thermal layer materials wick moisture from skin towards outer layers.
+It is essential to choose thermal layer materials that wick moisture well.
 Even during coldest of the cold nights, I wore only the following: Panties, sports bra, long sleeve thermal top, thermal leggings, running shorts, long sleeve fleece top, gilet (body warmer), mid-layer salopette, mid-layer jacket, liner socks, waterproof socks, dry suit, neck tube, beanie, gloves, boots.
 Full stop.

 It is also worth noticing that all cold weather gear and thermal layers MUST be bought before embarking to the race.
 You cannot buy cold weather gear from countries in tropical climates!
 For example merino wool thermals can be bought with 100% certainty from the UK, New Zealand, US and Canada, maybe from Cape Town and Australia (except during summer season), impossible from Brazil, Indonesia, Singapore or China.